 - “We resolve most conflicts or disagreements effectively” - Interpersonal sensitivity

-Have teams reflect on these questions to get an idea of how they’re going.
-If you’re looking to build a company that is equipped to thrive in the challenges of the future, investing in building team capability through team-focused feedback is an important first step.
+Have teams reflect on these questions to understand how they’re going.
+If you’re looking to build a company that is equipped to thrive in the challenges of the future, investing in building team capability through team-focused feedback is an essential first step.